open-contracting-extensions/ocds_bid_extension/README.md

 }
 ```

-A potential supplier submits a bid for two lots as a single document:
+A potential supplier submits an expression of interest for two lots as a single document:

 ```json
 {